 1. If you have any trouble finding a dill mustard, no worries!
 Simply use Dijon mustard, and add twice as much fresh dill as the recipe calls for.
 It won’t be exactly the same, but it will still have that fresh, herbal garden flavor.

 2. If you’re not too into mayo, you can substitute sour cream instead.
 But you might want to use a little less mustard because the sour cream will make it pretty tangy on its own.
 Pulling back on the mustard will dim the zing.

 3. And if you want to cut down on the calories, you can also substitute mayo with 2 mashed Hass avocados.
 I’d suggest adding them to a food processor to make sure they’re really creamy before they’re mixed into the chicken.

 For more inspiration, subscribe to my newsletter, and follow me on Instagram, on Pinterest, tiktok, and Facebook!
 And if you ever make any of my tasty drinks or treats, take a picture and tag me.
 I want to see!

 - 1½ tbsp. fresh dill – fronds pulled from stems

 - ¼ cup mayo

 - 1 tsp. white vinegar – or apple cider vinegar

 - salt & pepper to taste

-Add ¼ cup mayo and and ¼ cup mustard to the chicken and mix thoroughly.
-Once your chicken is nicely stirred, add your celery, onion, dill, radishes, a sprinkle of salt and pepper, and give it all a good stir.
+- Mix ¼ cup mayo, ¼ cup mustard and 1 tsp. white vinegar in a small bowl, and add to the chicken and mix thoroughly.
+Once your chicken is nicely stirred, add celery, onion, dill, radishes, a sprinkle of salt and pepper, and give it all a good stir.